ChiliLabs/test-tasks/ios_developer.md

 ### Bonus points:
 - Using reactive programming approach (RxSwift / Combine);
 - Using of an architecture pattern;
+- Network availablity handling;
+- View navigation is handled separately from controller code (a navigation pattern);

 ### Notes:
 - 3rd party frameworks are only allowed to help display individual gifs & in RxSwift use case;